SamSteffen/Athena_QA/README.md

 > HEADS UP: There may be instances when you're working in S3 and Athena when your data file is too large to open using S3 Select and may even be too large to safely download and open in any text editor.
 What to do?
 How are you supposed to retrieve column names to create a table in Athena if you can't see the data you're working with?

 ### How To Retrieve Column Names From a Dataset Stored in S3 That's Too Large to Download or Open, Using AWS Athena
 A somewhat tedious (but useful, nonetheless) workaround to this problem involves creating a table using the format described above, but using placeholder names for the column headers and just taking a blind guess at how many columns you're likely to have.
 For instance, if the csv we're using in this example contained 17 million rows of data, it would probably be too large for us to open and view in excel or any text editor.
-But&#151we could create a table in which we retain the column headers provided by the data file.
+But&mdash;we could create a table in which we retain the column headers provided by the data file.
 We do this by omitting from the ```TBLPROPERTIES``` definition the parameter ```'skip.header.line.count' = '1'```.
 We could then run the following script:

 ```
 CREATE TABLE IF NOT EXISTS top_spotify_songs_2023_table (